“A bit of fragrance always clings to the hand that gives flowers”. Chinese Proverb

 - In an office setting, for a boss or female coworker, neutral flowers like Chrysanthemums, Asters and Irises are best.

-In the traditional Chinese family setup the mother is treated with a lot of respect and reverence.
-With the opening up of China to the West, the idea that one day in the year be dedicated to the mother, has gained ground and Mother’s Day celebrated in the third week of May has become a really important festival.
+In the traditional Chinese family set up the mother is treated with a lot of respect and reverence.
+With the opening up of China to the West, the idea that one day in the year is dedicated to the mother has gained ground and Mother’s Day celebrated in the third week of May has become a really important festival.
 Need a few tips to get the flowers right?
 That’s actually a whole lot simpler than you’d expect.
 Think a riot of colors, maybe a combination of Roses in different colors.
 Want to dazzle your mom, with color and meaning?
-So think Roses, Gerberas and Lily.
+So think Roses, Gerberas, and Lily.
 Other flowers to add to the color celebration include Orchids in their different hues and Carnations.

 - Adding a Mix Fruit Basket to your gift would be a lovely complimentary touch.